-Does that sound a little jargon-y?
+Does that sound a little too jargon-heavy?
 Don’t worry, I’ll unpack it all for you… and I promise it won’t sound so much like a Dilbert cartoon by the time we’re done.

 What is lean UX?

 What makes software production different?
 For one thing, you don’t have to follow the old “measure twice, cut once” idea.
-Instead, your Agile product teams (which are composed of experts from different departments) can come up with ideas, test them out quickly, and revise them based on customer response.
+Instead, your Agile product teams (which are composed of experts from different departments) can come up with ideas, test them out quickly, and revise them based on customer responses and usability.

 As Jeff Gothelf puts it in Lean UX: Designing Great Products with Agile Teams, “You can measure once, cut once, measure once, cut once, measure once, cut once, forever.”
-That’s the luxury that SaaS and e-commerce product teams have.
-Since they work in a virtual space, they just don’t have the same physical restrictions as Toyota or Nike.
+That’s the luxury that SaaS and e-commerce product design teams have.
+Since they work in a virtual space, they just don’t have the same physical restrictions to user experience design as Toyota or Nike.

-In the Lean UX model, product teams are usually made up of members from different departments (e.g., engineers, product managers, designers).
-Each team works to improve a specific product by focusing on improvement processes that cycle through three phases: Think, Make, and Check.
+In the Lean UX model, product teams are usually made up of members from different departments (e.g., engineers, product managers, UX designers).
+Each team works to improve a specific product by focusing on improving processes that cycle through three phases: Think, Make, and Check.

 Teams brainstorm possible areas for improvement based on customer feedback, customer research, competitor comparisons, and observing their product in use.
-Then they decide which areas they want to improve.
+They develop a problem statement, then decide which areas they want to improve.

 Designers and developers build a new feature that will (hopefully) solve a problem and/or improve the product.

-Doodle uses Lean UX to anticipate their users’ needs.
-This allows them to build cutting-edge products their customers will gladly pay for, and keeps them one step ahead of the competition.
+The Doodle team uses Lean UX to anticipate their users’ needs.
+This design-thinking approach allows them to build cutting-edge products their customers will gladly pay for, and keeps them one step ahead of the competition.